onqtam/headjack/docs/why/SYSTEM.md

 What if the brightest minds were not in hedge funds but instead predicting in public what would happen and try to minimize the problems instead of hoarding the info of what's about to happen for maximum gain?
 What if helping the public brought bigger or at least comparable gains?
 We need to redefine status.

-> "We have been reduced to citizens of the state and consumers of the market - we are not participant persons within the culture anymore." - [John Vervaeke](https://youtu.be/Ft_7n3eUytQ?t=1237)

 > "The proper locus of distributed cognition is the commons and what the state and the market do is they keep trying to say: no, no, we are the proper place in which distributed cognition functions." - [John Vervaeke](https://youtu.be/Ft_7n3eUytQ?t=1876)

+"I think that most capitalists don’t know how to divide the economic pie well and most socialists don’t know how to grow it well, yet we are now at a juncture in which either a) people of different ideological inclinations will work together to skillfully re-engineer the system so that the pie is both divided and grown well or b) we will have great conflict and some form of revolution that will hurt most everyone and will shrink the pie." - [Ray Dalio](https://www.linkedin.com/pulse/why-how-capitalism-needs-reformed-parts-1-2-ray-dalio/#:~:text=I%20think%20that,shrink%20the%20pie.)

+> "A business that makes nothing but money is a poor business." - [Henry Ford](https://www.goodreads.com/quotes/392495-a-business-that-makes-nothing-but-money-is-a-poor)

+██████████████████████████████████████████████████████████████████
+# SECTION: Consumerism
+██████████████████████████████████████████████████████████████████

 > "We have to move out of a model of person that is exhausted by the notions of consumer and citizen." - [John Vervaeke](https://youtu.be/Ft_7n3eUytQ?t=4119)

-"I think that most capitalists don’t know how to divide the economic pie well and most socialists don’t know how to grow it well, yet we are now at a juncture in which either a) people of different ideological inclinations will work together to skillfully re-engineer the system so that the pie is both divided and grown well or b) we will have great conflict and some form of revolution that will hurt most everyone and will shrink the pie." - [Ray Dalio](https://www.linkedin.com/pulse/why-how-capitalism-needs-reformed-parts-1-2-ray-dalio/#:~:text=I%20think%20that,shrink%20the%20pie.)
+> "Civilization has invented a thousand useless luxuries, and turned them into necessities; it has created a thousand vicious appetites and satisfies none of them; it has dethroned God and set up a shekel in His place." - [Mark Twain](http://www.twainquotes.com/Civilization.html#:~:text=has%20invented%20a%20thousand%20useless%20luxuries%2C%20and%20turned%20them%20into%20necessities%3B%20it%20has%20created%20a%20thousand%20vicious%20appetites%20and%20satisfies%20none%20of%20them%3B%20it%20has%20dethroned%20God%20and%20set%20up%20a%20shekel%20in%20His%20place.)

+> "We have been reduced to citizens of the state and consumers of the market - we are not participant persons within the culture anymore." - [John Vervaeke](https://youtu.be/Ft_7n3eUytQ?t=1237)

 ██████████████████████████████████████████████████████████████████